-What you eat and drink can have a huge impact on the output from your ileostomy.
 In the first few weeks after your stoma surgery, you will usually be advised to follow a low fibre diet.
-This is because a high fibre diet may increase the thickness of your stools and could potentially cause a temporary blockage.
+This is because a high fibre diet may increase the thickness of your stools and could potentially cause a temporary ileostomy blockage.
 Fibre also makes your bowel active which you don’t need in the first few days and weeks, you need quite the opposite: to give the bowel time to rest and heal.

-By the 8 weeks stage following surgery, you should be able to resume a relatively normal diet.
+Following surgery, your ileostomy diet after 6 weeks should be relatively back to normal.
 Your intestine adapts and functions better with time after surgery.
 At this stage you can slowly re-introduce fruits and fibre back into your diet and monitor their effects on your output.
 You may find that after surgery, you want to stick with foods you could tolerate well prior to surgery.

 Follow our guidance for the foods to avoid which could cause a loose output or have the potential to block your stoma, as these are important.

 Try to remember that when you have an ileostomy, your output should be a porridge consistency as it does not go through the large bowel (colon) anymore.
 Having a loose or watery output can happen occasionally with an ileostomy and there are some tricks to help thicken your output so that it is more manageable and doesn’t cause any leaks, which can lead to sore skin and misery.

 If we look at diet, the most common reasons for causing diarrhoea or a loose output are usually: